openquantumhardware/qick-docs/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Sphinx Autodoc Tutorial documentation!
+Welcome to the QICK documentation!
 =================================================

-This example demonstrates how to generate documentation from your Python code using **Sphinx**.
+This website documents the Quantum Instrumentation Controller Kit software.

 Contents: